 View this post on Instagram

 💡 Takeaway: In Thailand, celebrities may be viewed as “idols” by the population.
-They flaunt these extravagant lifestyles, and the audience doesn’t really relate.
-Instead, the micro-influencer is far more relatable towards their audience, thus giving off a far more powerful sense of trust when advertising a product.
+They flaunt these extravagant lifestyles, and the audience doesn’t relate.
+Instead, the micro-influencers are far more relatable towards their audience.
+They give off a far more powerful sense of trust when advertising a product.
 Working with micro-influencers is more cost-effective and ultimately more beneficial to your brand.

 7. Sensitive issues

-- In 1939, the country changed its name from Siam to Thailand to symbolize “the Land of the Free.”
-This notion of freedom stems from Thailand’s colonial legacies and has conditioned its citizens to value “personal expression, speech, and religion” (Cultural Atlas 2020)
+- In 1939, the country changed its name from Siam to Thailand to symbolize “the Free Land.”
+This notion of freedom stems from Thailand’s colonial legacies and has conditioned its citizens to value “personal expression, speech, and religion.”
+(Cultural Atlas 2020)

-- However, there are stiff laws that limit how much Thais are allowed to “criticize or insult” the royal family/monarch and Buddhism (Cultural Atlas 2020).
+- However, stiff laws limit how much Thais are allowed to “criticize or insult” the royal family/monarch and Buddhism.
+(Cultural Atlas 2020)

-- The monarch is assigned utmost reverence in Thailand, and behavior that disrespects the King and the royal family is deemed taboo, defamatory, or even illegal.
+- The monarch is assigned utmost reverence in Thailand, and behavior disrespecting the King and the royal family is deemed taboo, defamatory, or even illegal.
 (Cultural Atlas 2020)

 Example: Defaming a dog: The ways to get arrested for lese-majeste in Thailand

-💡 Takeaway: Even though we all are entitled to freedom of speech, some subjects should be avoided on social media, especially in Thailand.
-These can tarnish your brand’s reputation, and eventually, your audience will lose interest.
-Pay attention to what type of information you are communicating through your posts, and always think twice before any piece of content goes live.
+💡 Takeaway: Even though we all are entitled to freedom of speech, we should avoid some subjects on social media, especially in Thailand.
+Ultimately, these can tarnish your brand’s reputation, and eventually, your audience will lose interest.
+Pay attention to what type of information you are communicating through your posts.
+Always think twice before any piece of content goes live.

-Explore article 1 & 2 of this series:
+Explore articles 1 & 2 of this series: